mlcommons/algorithmic-efficiency/datasets/README.md

 do some basic sanitization in main(), but submitters should not let untrusted users run this script on their systems.

-### Cleanup
-In order to avoid potential accidental deletion, this script does NOT delete any intermediate temporary files (such as zip archives) without a user confirmation.
-Deleting temp files is particularly important for Criteo 1TB, as there can be multiple copies of the dataset on disk during preprocessing if files are not cleaned up.
-If you do not want any temp files to be deleted, you can pass --interactive_deletion=false and then all files will be downloaded to the provided --temp_dir, and the user can manually delete these after downloading has finished.

 ## Criteo1tb
 ```bash
 python3 datasets/dataset_setup.py \